 Spirit Lake home prices are not only among the most expensive in Idaho, but Spirit Lake real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Spirit Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Spirit Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spirit Lake is a city of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Spirit Lake who work in sales jobs (14.62%), management occupations (12.52%), and office and administrative support (6.85%).

 One downside of living in Spirit Lake is that it can take a long time to commute to work.
 In Spirit Lake, the average commute to work is 34.84 minutes, which is quite a bit higher than the national average.